sahiltech247/restaurant-review-analytics/README.md

 ---

 ## Dataset Source
-Dataset taken from Kaggle: Indian Startup Funding
+Dataset taken from Kaggle: Zomato Cafe Reviews
 Used for educational and portfolio analysis purposes only.